 22nd September 2016

 This month saw the release of The Copenhagen Consensus Statement looking at children, youth, and physical activity in schools and during leisure time.
 As physiotherapists we should be one of the main professions advocating sport and exercise to children so this statement is a very welcome piece of work

 10th August 2016

-This week saw the release of two very good overview papers in Physical Therapy in Sport looking at the Female Triathlete.
-Firstly looking at the Masters Athlete and secondly at the post partum Triathlete.
-Both paper provide a good overview of biology and the aging process as well as physiological considerations and training programs.
+This week saw the release of two very good overview papers in Physical Therapy in Sport looking at the female triathlete.
+Firstly looking at the masters athlete and secondly at the post-partum triathlete.
+Both papers provide a good overview of biology and the aging process as well as physiological considerations and training programs.
 These are two populations we see a lot of at SPACE and both would benfit from good evidence based management.